Rambalac/JoinerSplitter/Readme.md

 JoinerSplitter
 ==============

-Another GUI for Ffmpeg for fast video joining and cutting.
+Another GUI for FFMpeg for fast video joining and cutting.

 Installation
 ------------